 At one point, scientists mostly focused on the role of nerves in controlling and conveying pain sensations, but more recent research has revealed that the immune system has an important role to play in mediating pain sensations.
 That’s where this difference in pain experience was discovered.

-Researchers from the University of Alabama at Birmingham (UAB) discovered that male mice had a pain experience mediated by immune cells called microglia.
+In 2015, researchers from the University of Alabama at Birmingham (UAB) discovered that male mice had a pain experience mediated by immune cells called microglia.
 These immune cells respond to inflammation or nerve damage by changing shape and releasing chemicals that amplify the intensity of pain signals in the spinal column.
 The activity of these microglia is moderated by testosterone levels.